vincentbernat/dashkiosk/README.md

 The application is expected to be "dumb".
 Most of the work should be done by the web application that is loaded.

+The previous version was able to fetch dashboards from a JSON file hosted on some web server.
+It is still available in the v1 branch if you are interested.

 ### Compilation and installation

 Once the Android SDK has been installed, you can use the `android`